ramankrs/Profile/README.md

 ## 💼 Career Summary

-- 5 Years in handling digital media marketing for the clients spanning into multiple segments such as e-commerce, real estate, education, B2B and product.
+- 8+ Years in handling digital media marketing, 360-deg branding campaigns, product marketing
+- Handled 2Cr+ budgets for the clients spanning into multiple segments such as e-commerce, real estate, education, B2B and product.
-- Currently working as a Digital Marketer on the DriveU app.
+- Currently working as a Product Marketer on the DriveU app.
 - Proficient in digital strategy, media planning and online marketing.
 - Hands-on with product design and product analytics.
 <br>